If this is your first baby, you’ve probably looked at a million lists of things you need for the hospital when you have your baby.

 - Cloth Diapers~If you are planning on cloth diapering your baby, which I think is AWESOME, my opinion is not to start when you’re in the hospital.
 The diapers are free, meconium is messy, and newborn diapers (and 1’s and 2’s) have a yellow line on the front that turns color (green or blue) when their diaper is wet.
 Cloth diapers don’t have the line and your nurse will want to know every time your baby pees or poops.
 EVERY.
 TIME.
 So, it’s just a lot easier, you’ll have no extra laundry to start right when you get home, and….well, it’s just a lot easier.

-- Disposable Diapers Size 1 or 2~ This may seem weird, but some babies don’t fit in newborn diapers.
+- Diapers, unless your baby is BIG~ This may seem weird, but some babies don’t fit in newborn diapers.
 One of Rooster’s friend’s wives had a baby just shy of 12 lbs and that baby started out in a size 2.
-The hospital should have you covered if you’ve been told you’re having a big baby.
+The hospital should have you covered if you have a baby less than 11 pounds, but if you have one bigger than that, they will be starting out in size 2 diapers more than likely.

 - Baby Shampoo/Wash~ Unless you’re not good with the hospital using their own stuff, this is unnecessary.
 A newborn does not need a bath every single day.
 In fact, they shouldn’t be bathed every single day.
 In the beginning, I wash my babies like twice a week, at most.
 Maybe that’s gross to you, but that’s just how I roll.